-NAME OPERATION OPERAND A symbol (optional) СОРУ A symbol[,vol:fname.ext] (required)
+NAME OPERATION OPERAND A symbol (optional) COPY A symbol[,vol:fname.ext] (required)

-CAL/32 assumes that the library file was assigned to logical unit 7 (lu7) (see Appendix A).
+CAL/32 assumes that the library file was assigned to logical unit 7 (lu7) (see Chapter 5).
 CAL/32 also assumes that the file is made up of 80-character records.
 It searches through the logical file, looking only at the first ten characters of each record until it finds a file label of the form:

-RECORD POSITION

-CONTENTS

-1 and 2

-3 through 10 A valid symbolic name of from 1 to 8 characters

-in which the symbolic name exactly matches the symbol in the operand field.
+RECORD POSITION CONTENTS l and 2 3 through 10 A valid symbolic name of from 1- to 8-characters in which the symbolic name exactly matches the symbol in the operand field.
 If the search is unsuccessful, CAL/32 logs the message: